gerardo-orozco/django-localflavor-mx/README.rst

 * models.MXCURPField: A model field that forms represent as a ``forms.MXCURPField`` field and stores the value of a valid Mexican CURP.

+* models.MXSocialSecurityNumberField: A model field that forms represent as a ``forms.MXSocialSecurityNumberField`` field and stores the eleven-digit Mexican Social Security Number for *Instituto Mexicano del Seguro Social*.

 Additionally, a choice tuple is provided in ``django_localflavor_mx.mx_states``, allowing customized model and form fields, and form presentations, for subsets of